-Six priority targets have been identified.
-These include three targets on the POW licence (POW-A1, A3, Dansuom East; Appendix 2a), one target spanning the Great Yorkshire and Enyinase licences (and trends into to the Akoko North resource of Castle Minerals; Appendix 2b), a series of quartz veins within a 70ppb gold in spoil anomaly on the

-Dompem licence, and an 30m by 200m area of quartz tourmaline veining in the Kedadwen licence (on strike of the historic Asheba Mine).
-At this time the highest priority target is the Akoko-Enyinase-Great Yorksire trend for the following reasons: the geophysical survey indicates the extension of a known shallow resource northwards, auger sampling has confirmed a coincident gold in soil anomaly with the geophysical anomaly, a U.K. based company (Goldcrest Resources) has been consolidating resources in the immediate area, and it is located roughly 20km from both the Endeavour Mining (Adamus) mill and Anglogold-Ashanti Iduapriem mine site.
-Follow up programs for all of these targets have been proposed for the upcoming dry season which may include activities such as detailed auger sampling, trenching or drilling and will be dependent on the Company finding partners or raising additional capital.
+Prospects prioritised for detailed sampling include two prospects on the POW licence (POW-A1/3, Dansuom), one prospect spanning the Great Yorkshire and Enyinase licences (which trends onto to the Akoko North resource of Castle Minerals; Appendix 2b), a series of quartz veins within a 70ppb gold in spoil anomaly on the Dompem licence, and a 30m by 200m area of quartz-tourmaline veining in the Kedadwen licence (on strike of the historic Asheba Mine) (Appendix 2).
+At this time the highest priority target is the Akoko-Enyinase-Great Yorkshire trend for the following reasons: the geophysical survey indicates the potential for an extension of a known shallow resource northwards, auger sampling has confirmed a coincident gold in soil anomaly with the geophysical anomaly, and it is located roughly 20km from both the Endeavour Mining (Adamus) mill and Anglogold-Ashanti Iduapriem mine site.